FynnGerding/rag_uncertainty/README.md

 # Uncertainty Estimation in Long-Form RAG

+Reliable uncertainty estimation matters in long-form Retrieval-Augmented Generation (RAG) because factual errors often come from *grounding failures* (claims not entailed by retrieved evidence), not from surface-level generation instability.
+This repo focuses on *epistemic* uncertainty under retrieval: how fragile a claim is with respect to the available context.

 ## Installation

 To get started, clone the repository, set up a virtual environment, and install the project dependencies: